 Another significant portion of the initial research is competitive analysis.
-It’s important to have a strong understanding of what your direct competitors are doing in the advertising space.
+It’s essential to have a strong understanding of what your direct competitors are doing in the advertising space.
 It will allow you to know what you need to do to compete, as well as how you can give yourself an advantage.

 Competitive Research Tool #1: SpyFu

 We’ll start with SpyFu, a tool that can provide insight into keywords your competitors are bidding on, as well as show their ad history and even give suggestions on the most profitable keywords.
-However, I’d recommend being skeptical with their competitor budget estimates.
+However, I’d recommend being skeptical about their competitor budget estimates.

 Competitive Research Tool #2: SEMRush

-One of the most common competitive research tools, SEMRush lets you see your competitors’ top keywords, search volume, budget estimates and more.
+One of the most common competitive research tools, SEMRush, lets you see your competitors’ top keywords, search volume, budget estimates, and more.
 You’ll find yourself discovering new features and ways to use them long after subscribing.